thom/azure-ci-cd-pipeline/README.md

 ## Dependencies

-The following are the dependecies of the project you will need:
+The following are the dependencies of the project you will need:

 - Create an [Azure Account](https://portal.azure.com)
 - Install the following tools: